-Written by Donnaline Richman, Esq., and Marilyn Schatz, Esq., of Mercado May-Skinner (MMS) and Kathleen Harth of MLMIC Insurance Company, this was originally printed in our Fourth Quarter 2022 issue of The Scope: Medical Edition.
+Written by Donnaline Richman, Esq., and Marilyn Schatz, Esq., of MMS and Kathleen Harth of MLMIC Insurance Company, this was originally printed in our Fourth Quarter 2022 issue of The Scope: Medical Edition.

 In almost every physician’s practice, there are difficult patients.
 There is no simple solution for resolving the problems these patients present because each situation is unique.
 This first installment of “How to Effectively Treat the Difficult Patient” will attempt to describe some of the more common situations and provide recommendations for treating such patients.